Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/325_Maximum_Size_Subarray_Sum_Equals_k .md

 The HashMap stores the sum of all elements before index i as key, and i as value.
 For each i, check not only the current sum but also (currentSum - previousSum) to see if there is any that equals k, and update max length.

+__Note:whenever we meet a problem in which the sum of consecutive numbers are involved, we can potentially use range-sum to simplify the problem.__

 ```cpp
 class Solution {
 public: